everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 - Separate flags  for test set pairs corresponding to results of recent clinical trials
 - Treat scores for each pair

-In addition, we remove from the matrix any known positive or known negative pair that were used by the model during training.
+In addition, we remove from the matrix any known positive or known negative pairs that were used by the model during training, so that these are not used in the computation of the metrics.

 > __Key philosophy.__ In order to compute ranking metrics, we must synthesise negative pairs since only a small portion of negative pairs are known.
 To do this, we exploit the fact that the vast majority of drug disease pairs are negatives.
 However, synthesising negative pairs by random sampling can lead to unexpected and undesirable effects on the data distribution, as well as introducing noise.
 For example, the distribution for geodesic distance may be altered (see Yang et. al. ).
 Therefore, our ranking metrics are computed using pairs dataset that are as close as possible to what the model will see while performing its downstream task.